#

 DANA ISLAND (SİLİFKE)

-Dana Island is a small island in the east of the Rough Cilicia region – Silifke of Mersin – of Turkey.
+Dana Island is a small island in the eastern part of the Rough Cilicia region, near Silifke in Mersin, Türkiye.